neopragma/sociabletests/README.md

 The first language to explore is Java, an OO language with static typing.
 There's a rambling sort of walk-through of what I did, sort of in the nature of a travel diary, in [a separate document](java-exploration.md).

+Here's the tl;dr.

+On the whole, working with the Nullables version was more tedious and time-consuming than working with the mock version.
+The Nullables solution for Kata 4 ended up with thirteen (13) production classes as compared with six (6) for the version using mocks.

+The most complicated logic is in the ```StubbedReader``` class, which is to all intents and purposes just a hand-rolled mock.
+Most of the development time went into that class, as well.

+I'm not comfortable having the excess code present in the deployed production application as it affords hackers opportunities to hang malware onto the unused code.

+While the Java ecosystem in general does not provide the best available developer experience, and I have not figured out all the nuances of making IntelliJ work smoothly with Mockito (probably a personal problem), given the choice of the two approaches I would go with the mock-based approach.

+Another factor in favor of using the mock approach is that the vast majority of Java developers available for hire are already familiar with it.
+The cumbersome and potentially convoluted code to support Nullables with Sociable Tests could be challenging for most developers to work with.
+It's not out of the question to think an organization that required this approach would face higher turnover of technical staff than they would otherwise.

+While the Kata solution is not as complicated as a "real" codebase, I worry that the Socialized Tests would weaken test isolation, inviting test failures that do not point directly to the immediate cause of a problem, but instead break multiple tests cases at once.
+This would require 20th-century-style problem analysis in situations when a well-isolated unit test could point directly to the problem.

+It reminds me of relying on integration tests or other types of tests of large scope for all levels of testing.
+In my experience, we're better served by building test suites at multiple levels of abstraction, with the majority of them low-level cases of well-controlled scope.

+For Java applications, at least, I would avoid using Nullables in place of mocks.
+It seems to have been developed in an organiation that mainly uses JavaScript.
+It's possible that language is more suited to it than Java.

 ## C#

 ## Ruby